-‘Does the choker have its origins in a slave collar?’
+‘Is a choker the follow-up from a slave collar?’
 Quite some time I wonder whether this is true or not?
 A choker is a close-fitting necklace around the neck.
 And without too much imagination you see in a slave collar the same item.
 Although the choker and a slave collar have a totally different purpose.
 When I started my search to find the answer I came upon some remarkable facts.

 A symbol of protest.

 There is a portrait of Anne Boleyn (1507-1536) with a beautiful piece of jewelry around her neck made of pearls and a letter ‘B’ (of Boleyn) pendant.
 It does not protect her from being beheaded.
 During the French Revolution in 1798, many people face the guillotine, and female French expatriates in England start to wear a red ribbon around their neck.
 As a protest against the guillotine sentences.

 Portrets of Anna Boleyn wearing a choker

 In Ancient Times (around 2500 BC) the Pharaos and the common people in Egypt wear tight bands around their neck.
 Made of lapis lazuli, pearls, and gold or just a nice red ribbon from the market.
 People wear them to protect their most vulnerable part of their body, the neck, from evil, bad powers and attacks.
 Just to make sure it works they hang little amulets or charms representing the gods they need the most on the choker.

 There is slavery in Egypt at that time and on murals you see the slaves tied together with ropes.
 But no separate slave collar.